We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $74.95 on evo

-Last but not least is the high-quality Kryptonite Incite X6 front light with some interesting engineering solutions.
+Last but not least is the high-quality Kryptonite Incite X6 bike headlight with some interesting engineering solutions.
 First of all, it has a lightweight but strong construction, so it’s perfect for mountain biking as it is resistant to impact.

 It’s also completely waterproof, so no need to worry if it starts raining cats and dogs.
 Kryptonite Incite X6 can be used in 7 modes and offers excellent front and side visibility.
 It even has an auto mode that adjusts the brightness on its own.

-This is one of the rare lights that has a backlit display that will tell you the remaining runtime in real-time, in minutes, for any mode you choose.
+This is one of the rare bike LED lights that has a backlit display that will tell you the remaining runtime in real-time, in minutes, for any mode you choose.

 Depending on the mode, the lithium-ion battery will provide enough power for up to 30 hours of illumination.
 When you drain it, you can recharge it in a few hours using a standard USB port.

-If you want to ride fast at night and avoid unpleasant surprises on your route, get the Kryptonite Incite X6.
+If you want to ride fast at night and avoid unpleasant surprises on your route, get the brightest bike light—Kryptonite Incite X6.

 Using a bike light is essential and there’s no debating about it.
 It is crucial when riding in the dark, but it’s a good idea to use it during the daytime as well.

-If you still don’t have front and rear lights on your bike, we urge you to invest in a pair straight away.
+If you still don’t have a bike headlight and a rear light on your bike, we urge you to invest in a pair straight away.
 Lights are the biggest and the cheapest safety upgrade you can make.

 Hopefully, after reading our guide, you now have a better understanding of exactly what kind of bike lights you need for your type of riding.